-All staff members and governors will undergo safeguarding and child protection training at induction.
+All employees and governors will undergo safeguarding and child protection training at induction, including online safety which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring.
 The training will be regularly updated.
 Induction and training provided will be in line with advice from the Local Safeguarding Partnership.
-Upon appointment and starting the new post, new staff, supply staff, students and volunteers will be issued with an induction pack, safeguarding policy, Keeping Children Safe in Education -Part 1, annex B and annex C Whistleblowing policy, code of conduct and other relevant safeguarding information.
+Upon appointment and starting the new post, new employees, supply employees, students and volunteers will be issued with an induction pack, safeguarding policy, Keeping Children Safe in Education -Part 1, annex B and annex C Whistleblowing policy, code of conduct and other relevant safeguarding information.
 They will sign to say that they have received it, read and understood it.
 A meeting will be arranged on appointment to clarify and check understanding and to respond to any questions.
-Governors to make a decision as to whether Annex A the condensed version of Part 1 can be read by staff who do not have direct contact with children instead of part 1 add decision here.
+Governors to make a decision as to whether Annex A the condensed version of Part 1 can be read by employees who do not have direct contact with children instead of part 1.